Microsoft Office 2016: Windows

 Microsoft Office 2016 is the first in the series to support the vector graphic format SVG.

-Microsoft Office 2016 cannot coexist with Microsoft Office 2013 apps if both editions use Click-To-Run installer, but it can coexist with earlier versions of Microsoft Office, such as 2003, 2007, and 2010 since they use Windows Installer (MSI) technology.
+Microsoft Office 2016 cannot coexist with Microsoft Office 2013 apps if both editions use Click-To-Run installer, but it can coexist with earlier versions of Microsoft Office since they use Windows Installer (MSI) technology.
 Microsoft requires that any 2013 versions be uninstalled, which it will offer to do automatically, before the 2016 versions can be installed.

 Despite not supporting Windows XP anymore, tooltips for various ribbon items (e.g. Paragraph, Font, Footnotes or Page Setup) still show screenshots of Office on Windows XP.

 Mac

 New features in the Mac release include an updated user interface that uses ribbons, full support for Retina Display, and new sharing features for Office documents.

 In Word, there is a new Design tab, an Insights feature, which is powered by Bing, and real-time co-authoring.
 In Excel, there is a Recommended Charts feature, and PivotTable Slicers.
 In PowerPoint, there are theme variants, which provide different color schemes for a theme.
 In Outlook, there is a Propose New Time feature, the ability to see calendars side by side, and a weather forecast in the calendar view.

 Outlook 2016 for Mac has very limited support for synchronization of collaboration services outside basic email.